dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 8.2 Two regimes

 After warming up with the examples in Section 8.1, let's now look system-atically at how to use the method of easy cases.
 The first step is to identify the dimensionless quantity.
-Once you know it—let's call it 𝛽—the behavior 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae
+Once you know it — let's call it 𝛽 — the behavior 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 282